TL-Consulting-Lab/Kotlin-beginner/docs/demo-prompts.md

 Hiighlight a block of code and ask copilot using /Explain

 Agent Mode
-- /explain Please explain this code base
+- Please explain this codebase and provide a high-level summary of its structure and purpose

 ## Using Inline comments for code generation
 Go to, ProductManager.kt, write // Update an existing product.